hesa/licomp-toolkit/docs/cli-guide.md

 List of the supported licenses.
 This list contains all the supported licenses from each Licomp resource.

-_Note: A license is listed even if if it is not supported both compatiblity direction with another license._
+_Note: A license is listed even if it is not supported in both compatiblity directions with another license._

 ## supported-usecases